Kids' Mental Health Tech Tools for Suicide Help, Coping Skills, and Professional Support

 For a Positive Focus

 Apart of Me.
-This unique app uses a gentle adventure-game approach to tackle tough topics.
-By exploring a beautiful world, getting guidance from its characters, and doing periodic meditations, kids can learn about some tools for handling tough times.
+This unique app uses a gentle adventure-game approach to tackle tough topics geared toward kids dealing with loss.
+By exploring a beautiful world, getting guidance from its characters, and doing periodic meditations, kids can process their feelings and get strategies for handling tough times.
 Apart of Me also offers audio recordings from real kids that provide a model for working through difficulties.

 Three Good Things.
 This teen-created app lets kids write about three positive experiences every day.
-They can also set a daily reminder and review old entries to remind them of their positive thoughts.
+They can also set a daily reminder and review old entries to remember their positive thoughts.

 Related Advice & Top Picks